BigIdeaMediaGroup/bimg-wp-shortcodes/README.md

 # bimg-wp-shortcodes
-A set of generalized shortcodes used in BIMG WordPress projects
+A set of generalized shortcodes for use in BIMG WordPress projects (or your project if you find them useful!).